A diaper rash is a skin problem that develops in the area beneath an infant's diaper.

 - Bright red rash that gets bigger

-- Fiery red and scaly areas on the scrotum and penis in boys
+- Very red and scaly areas on the scrotum and penis in boys

 - Red or scaly areas on the labia and vagina in girls

-- Pimples, blisters, ulcers, large bumps, or pus-filled sores
+- Pimples, blisters, ulcers, large bumps, or sores filled with pus

 - Smaller red patches (called satellite lesions) that grow and blend in with the other patches